Brooks, Ennis lead No. 21 Oregon past No. 22 USC

 Brooks, with 20 points, was the difference during a sloppy first half.
 Each team went 0 for 9 from the field for extended stretches as both struggled to find any offensive flow.

-USC's 7-minute drought ended with Melton picking Payton Pritchard's pocket at midcourt when the freshman point guard turned to look at Oregon coach Dana Altman for instructions.
+USC's 7-minute drought ended with Melton picking Payton Pritchard's pocket at midcourt when the freshman point guard turned to look at Altman for instructions.
 However, the Ducks finished the half on a 10-2 run to lead 38-29.

 BIG PICTURE

-USC missed its first road sweep of the Oregon schools since 2008 and falls short of the 16-0 start by the 1971 Trojans that finished 24-2.
+USC missed its first road sweep of the Oregon schools since 2008 and fell short of the 16-0 start by the 1971 Trojans that finished 24-2.

 Oregon scores a big home sweep by knocking off two unbeatens to re-establish itself as a Pac-12 force now that its seven-man core rotation is healthy for the first time this season.